khuzemayasin/khuzemayasin/README.md

 - 🔭 I’m currently working as a Fulltime freelancer @ <a href='https://upwork.com/'>Upwork</a>
 - :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help with Outstanding project ideas & contributions in Django.
+- 🤔 I’m looking for help with Outstanding project ideas & contributions in JavaScript.
 - 📫 How to reach me: khuzaimayaseen@gmail.com
-- ⚡ Fun fact: I can code for more than 12 hours continuously.
+- ⚡ Fun fact: I can code for more than 10 hours continuously.

 ## ⚡ Technologies